 UMMC’s strength as an academic medical center makes it an ideal location to pursue collaborative and translational projects.
 The institute complements and builds upon existing areas of strength in neuroscience to discover new cures and develop improved treatments.

 Established in 2016, we aim to:

-Our members include researchers, educators, physicians and other health care providers in the departments of Neurobiology and Anatomical Sciences, Neurology, Psychiatry and Human Behavior, and Neurosurgery at UMMC, as well as the Methodist Rehabilitation Center.
+Our members include researchers, educators, physicians and other health care providers in the departments of Advanced Biomedical Education, Neurology, Psychiatry and Human Behavior, and Neurosurgery at UMMC, as well as the Methodist Rehabilitation Center.